narsenico/npm-mssql-query/README.md

+# npm-mssql-query

-exec query on msql with node
+exec query on mssql with node